trust-mfn-berlin/animals-as-objects/vault/story.finding-cycladophora.md

 [^3]: Allison Marsh.
 “The First Transatlantic Telegraph Cable Was a Bold, Beautiful Failure”. _IEEE Spectrum_, 31.10.2019, https://spectrum.ieee.org/tech-history/heroic-failures/the-first-transatlantic-telegraph-cable-was-a-bold-beautiful-failure (03.01.2022).

-[^4]: More about the connections between 19th century telegraphy and contemporary submarine cables and infrastructure, see “The Cables That Connect Our World”. _London Science Museum_, no date, https://www.sciencemuseum.org.uk/cables-connect-our-world (03.01.2022); Sean Trainer.
+[^4]: More about the connections between 19th century telegraphy and contemporary submarine cables and infrastructure, see “The Cables That Connect Our World”. _London Science Museum_, no date. https://www.sciencemuseum.org.uk/cables-connect-our-world (03.01.2022); Sean Trainer.
 “What the Digital Age Owes to the Inventor of Morse Code”. _TIME_, 27.04.2016, https://time.com/4307892/samuel-morse-telegraph-history/ (03.01.2022).

 [^5]: But the impact of telegraphy didn’t stop at that.
 Importantly, the conjunction of the telegraph and the railroad was instrumental in the standardisation of time, which still regulates our rhythms.
-See London Science Museum, “Standardising Time: Railways and the Electric Telegraph”, 4.10.2018, https://www.sciencemuseum.org.uk/objects-and-stories/standardising-time-railways-and-electric-telegraph (03.01.2022).
+See “Standardising Time: Railways and the Electric Telegraph”. _London Science Museum_, 4.10.2018. https://www.sciencemuseum.org.uk/objects-and-stories/standardising-time-railways-and-electric-telegraph (03.01.2022).

 [^6]: More about the incredibly consequential life of Werner Siemens in Johannes Bähr. _Werner von Siemens_.
 Berlin: Siemens Historical Institute, 2016. https://assets.new.siemens.com/siemens/assets/public.1506341669.aa87da6d048c9a60c037d5771ceded36576c39a5.085-shi-communication-lifelines-5-werner-von-siemens-2016-web-e.pdf (03.01.2022).